braekling/WP-Matomo/readme.txt

 WP-Piwik requires a working Piwik instance which requires a higher PHP version, too.
 Furthermore, please have a look at the [official PHP Unsupported Branches page](http://php.net/eol.php).
 Even if your software still works with PHP 5.2, the PHP team stopped to deliver **security** patches in January 2011.
 Even PHP 5.3 does not get security patches anymore (end of life date was August 2014).

-= Tracking does not work on HostGator! / The test script shows an empty response. =
+= Tracking does not work on HostGator! =

 Try to enable the "avoid mod_security" option (WP-Piwik settings, Tracking tab) or create a mod_security whitelist.